SJGowen/ITIL-4-Foundation/PracticeQuestions.md

 <details>Answer: d</details>
 <br>

 #### Q12.
-“Activities performed by an organization to provide services” is known as a:
+“Activities performed by an organisation to provide services” is known as a:
 - a) Customer solution
 - b) Service design
 - c) Service provision